tasadurian/halostats.io/README.md

 npm install
 ```

-Create a config file in the root directory, and add your api key.
+Create a config file in the root directory, then add your api key.
+You can get an api key [here](https://developer.haloapi.com/).
 ```JavaScript
 module.exports = {
   apiKey: 'YOUR API KEY'